 - The idea for having a villainous teddy bear, as seen in Toy Story 3, actually predates the Toy Story franchise itself, to a proposed Christmas special based on Tin Toy

 - Near the very beginning of The Rescuers, Madame Medusa can actually be seen driving a large red sports car to New York City Airport, not unlike the one driven by Cruella DeVil.
 Originally, the villain of The Rescuers was actually indeed going to be Cruella DeVil!
-And that car not only looks like Cruella's, but as a matter of fact, that car is Cruella's.
+So in fact, that car doesn't just look like Cruella's, that car is Cruella's.

 - One of the drawings during the end credits of Tangled shows Rapunzel and Flynn consulting a fortune-telling monkey, in reference to a deleted scene in which Rapunzel and Flynn escape some guards with the help of a gypsy and her pet monkey.

 - Robots has several.
-The robot with the jet pack seen waiting in line on Big Weld's TV show is an early design for Rodney, and the owner of the diner where Rodney's father works was originally a director from an early treatment.
+The robot with the jet pack seen waiting in line on Big Weld's TV show is an early design for Rodney, and Jack Hammer, the owner of the hardware store Rodney and his friends visit was originally a director from an early treatment.
 Scenes from early test footage with the director character appear as photos on Aunt Fanny's home.

 - A lot of names from the early, unused drafts of Star Wars continue to pop up in newer works.
 "Starkiller", Luke's original surname, shows up a lot, and Mace Windu's name can be traced back to "Mace Windy" from the first treatment.